DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop6/Part_I.md

-q# Part 1: Conventional "Vanilla" Relative Frequencies
+# Part 1: Conventional "Vanilla" Relative Frequencies
 ### vanilla (adj.): having no special or extra features; ordinary or standard

 **The** conventional application of a relative frequency in archaeology is the count of one artifact type divided by the count of all artifact types in a givem assemblage.